Gigaspaces/xap-docs/site/content/xap/12.3/admin/troubleshooting-testing-system-environment.markdown

 ```

 You have the following options:
-    - Make sure your network and machines running GigaSpaces are configured to have multicast enabled.
+    - Make sure your network and machines running GigaSpaces products are configured to have multicast enabled.
 See the [How to Configure Multicast](./network-multicast.html) section for details on how to enable multicast.
-    - Perform a space ping using **unicast** lookup discovery protocol:
+    - Perform a Space ping using **unicast** lookup discovery protocol:
     gs space ping -url jini://localhost/*/mySpace
 The following result should appear on the console: